panzerstadt/full-stack-notes/data/Misc/PWA/PWA_full_version/1_web_app_manifest.md

 - main point : put that icon onto the homescreen for more user engagement

 ## properties
-name : full name, appears on spash screen
+name : full name, appears on splash screen

 short_name : short name for use on tabs and places with short spaces